Who doesn't love buffalo chicken wings? Vegans and vegetarians. Besides them, they're pretty much universally loved.

 - Place wings on the oiled tray and sprinkle with garlic salt.
 You want a nice even spread on the wings.
 (One side is fine.)

 - Bake the buffalo wings at 250°F for 45 minutes.
 This is the first half of the baking process.
 Why?
 It helps dry out the wings and melts away extra fat and connective tissue.
 Very important!
 (Note: The wings are not done after this step—do not eat yet!)

 - Turn the heat up 425°F and bake for another 45 minutes.
-This cooks the wings through and make the skin extra crispy.

 - While the wings are baking, put hot sauce in a small saucepan along with 2 tablespoons of grass-fed butter.
 Heat on very low heat to simply warm sauce and melt butter.

 - When the wings are finished, remove from oven and let sit out at room temperature for 5 additional minutes.
 Again—important!